-Drought status is normal in Maryland's central region, in Pennsylvania and most of Virginia.
-The Western region in Maryland is in drought watch as of April 30, 2022.
-In Virginia, the Chowan, Southeast Virginia, and York James drought evaluation regions are in drought watch.
+Drought status is normal in Maryland, Virginia, and in Southern and Western Pennsylvania.
 The current drought stage, as defined in the Metropolitan Washington Council of Governments (MWCOG)'s water supply and drought response awareness plan, is normal.

 Drought Monitor and Soil Moisture: